aws-samples/amazon-chime-sdk-lex-pstn-demo/README.md

 ["AI services opt-out policies"](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html).

 The recordings created in this demo are not encrypted, as would be recommended in a production-grade application.

+You and your end users understand that recording Amazon Chime SDK audio with this feature may be subject to laws or regulations regarding the recording of electronic communications, and that it is your and your end users’ responsibility to comply with all applicable laws regarding the recording, including properly notifying all participants in a recorded session or to a recorded communication that the session or communication is being recorded and obtain their consent.
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.